-How can I find out more information about my yearly pension statement?Wed Nov 23 11:21:00 GMT 2016 Back to results
+How can I find out more information about my yearly pension statement?Tue May 09 11:21:00 BST 2017 Back to results

-From time to time we need to make some changes to yearly pension statements.
+From time to time we need to make changes to yearly pension statements.
+This may be in response to government or legislative changes, or because we're looking to improve the way we tell you about how your pension is doing.
 You can find out more about the recent changes below.

-Please note that depending on the products you have, not all changes may be relevant to you.
+Depending on the product you have, not all changes may be relevant to you.

 - if you're invested in a With-Profits fund that has guarantees, we take these into account when calculating the benefits shown in the illustration part of your statement;

 - use the links below to find out how this impacts the projection rates we use in the illustration.

 - your plan value within your statement summary includes a terminal bonus and a market value reduction (if applicable);